Euclid Quick Data Release (Q1). A probabilistic classification of quenched galaxies: Characterising star-formation histories

 While \citetalias{Corcho-Caballero+23a} considered very short timescales (around $20$ Myr) to capture the fraction of massive O and B stars responsible for $\ha$, broadband optical and infrared photometry has limited sensitivity to such young populations.
 Consequently, we adopt timescales of $100$ Myr ($\avssfrval{8}$) and $1000$ Myr ($\avssfrval{9}$) as fiducial values, providing a more robust framework for our analysis.

 Figure~\ref{fig:tng_ssfr8_ssfr9} shows the distribution of IllustrisTNG galaxies in the \avssfrval{8} versus \avssfrval{9} plane, which serves as a basis for distinguishing between different evolutionary stages.
-This parameter space can be interpreted in terms of the existence of three domains: Ageing galaxies, featuring a relatively stable star-formation activity across both timescales (roughly following a one-to-one relation); Quenched galaxies, which have experienced a recent and rapid suppression of star-formation (i.e., very low levels of sSFR at present, while still showing significant star-forming activity over larger timescales); and Retired systems, dominated by old stellar populations regardless of their star-formation history.
+This parameter space can be interpreted in terms of the existence of three domains: ageing galaxies, featuring a relatively stable star-formation activity across both timescales (roughly following a one-to-one relation); quenched galaxies, which have experienced a recent and rapid suppression of star-formation (i.e. very low levels of sSFR at present, while still showing significant star-forming activity over larger timescales); and retired systems, dominated by old stellar populations regardless of their star-formation history (i.e. both formerly ageing or quenched systems).

 The classification criteria are defined as follows.
 Quenched galaxies (QGs) satisfy